oren/hello-elm/readme.md

 ```elm
 main : Html.Html
 ```
 This line is called Type Annotation in Elm.
 It tells the Elm compailer what type is the main variable.
-In this case the main variable is of type Html.Html.
+In this case the main variable is of type [Html.Html](http://package.elm-lang.org/packages/evancz/elm-html/4.0.2/Html#Html).
+The reason for that is that the [text](http://package.elm-lang.org/packages/evancz/elm-html/4.0.2/Html#text) function returns Html.

 ```elm
 main =